shehzadashiq/genai-bootcamp-2025/lang_portal/frontend/prompt.md

 - GET /api/study_activities

 ### Study Activity Show `/study_activities/:id`

 #### Purpose
 The purpose of this page is to show the details of a study activity and its past study sessions.
+It also allows you to create a new study session for this activity.

 #### Components